omerl13/raspberrypi-rf-dooya-controller/README.md

 # raspberrypi-rf-dooya-controller
-Remote control for Dooya RF curtains using RaspberryPi
+Remote control for Dooya RF curtains using RaspberryPi, including a web server with simple RC UI

 ## Requierments
 - A RaspberryPi